 The buyers’ market was quite small, the active buyers were not big firms, big institutions like bank or investment firms like Goldman Sachs.
 They were smaller players in the field as I mentioned earlier, couple of smaller institutions like Fred Carr, a life insurance company, another one is the Saving & Loans, which is quite an interesting type of depository institution.
-It's not a bank, but it's end up as a category of depository institution, which is more or less like a party union where the depositors belong to a certain industry or certain group of companies.
+It's not a bank, but it ends up as a category of depository institution, which is more or less like a party union where the depositors belong to a certain industry or certain group of companies.
 So, the money raising ability facilitated activities of leveraged buyout, which is another popular thing.

 In the 1980s, at that time, the aggressive investment companies like KKR or Black Stone, and some other investment banks, they were using leverage in the mergers and acquisition activities.
 That is what we call leverage buyout today.
 Without a junk bond market, the leverage buyout was almost impossible because it was very difficult to raise a large amount of money to facilitate the merger and acquisition activities.
-So, the money raising ability facilitated activities of leverage buyout firms such as KKR and of so called Greenmailer, maybe many of you have never heard about it before.
+So, the money raising ability facilitated activities of leverage buyout firms such as KKR and of so called Greenmailers, maybe many of you have never heard about it before.